Trick roping: 19th Century

-Lazar: It's the lassoing of either the horns or head of the bull, or the head of a horse.
+Lazar: The lassoing of either the horns or head of the bull, or the head of a horse.
 It can be done on horseback or on foot.

-Manganear: It's the roping of the front legs, fore-footing, of the animal.
+Manganear: The roping of the front legs, fore-footing, of the animal.
 It can be done on horseback or on foot.
 There are various mangana loops that can be thrown, each with distinct names.

 Some manganas can also be thrown as piales (heel shots).

-Pialar: It's the roping of the hind legs, heeling, of the animal.
+Pialar: The roping of the hind legs, heeling, of the animal.
 Just like manganas, piales can be done on horseback or on foot, and each pial loop has distinct names.
 Some piales were developed strictly for heeling, but some can be thrown as manganas.

 A Charro throws a mangana or fore-footing loop to capture a bull (1911).